Between the Bay of All Saints ….

 The revolution was a long time in coming for the people of the Alentejo.
 Maybe from the days of the Romans.
 Maybe before that.
 The Romans had seized the land, enclosed it into big estates, the ‘latifúndios’, reorganised the language, turned the locals into slaves, a practise that continued more or less after the Romans left.
 The people worked hard, but were poor, the riches of the land were taken from them, taken away to Lisbon or exported abroad, the profits used to keep the big houses and estates, the rich in power.

 The bell in the old church tower chimes twelve.
 It is too loud.
-The hammer needs adjusting but for some reason hasn’t been, an oversight, a local political dispute, a rivalry between church and state?
+The hammer needs adjusting but for some reason hasn’t been.
 You can hear the crack of the hammer on the bell at each chime.
 Everybody nearby goes inside.
 A dog barks discontentedly from behind a closed door, a gruff disapproval, once after each chime.
 After twelve strikes the dog stops, the people come out and continue as if nothing has happened.

 Next door to the Pharmacy someone has delivered a pallet on top of which is balanced a set of shelves containing seed trays with tiny cabbage, lettuce, onion and cress.
 The pallet stands on the side of the road waiting for customers, the forklift used to deliver it parked next to it, the keys left in the ignition.
 People come and go, bartenders wait for customers, the older men sit together on a wall behind which is spelt out in large plastic letters, ‘MELIDES’, a sign to beat all signs, they have them in all Portuguese towns now, everywhere it seems.
 Just in case.